pbrisbin/bluebook/README.md

 If you know of such a tool, do let me know!

+## CAVEATS

+The files Bluebook creates are meant to be served by a web-server, not browsed directly on the file-system.
+For example, we render links to *directory/* and expect *directory/index.html* to be served.
+See _EXAMPLES_ for an easy way to achieve this behavior in a local context.

 ## EXAMPLES

 Convert all your system's man-pages into the `./dist` directory, serve them, and